 In addition to the Non-Statutory Scheme, sampling of imported foods also takes place at the point of entry under the Veterinary Checks Directive (Directive 97/78/EC) as part of the UK National Control Plan.
 The VRC sees a summary of these results and annually requests results of any residues surveillance carried out by retailers and food businesses as part of their 'due diligence' responsibilities.

 For more information about how the schemes work please visit the Surveillance Information page.

-The next VRC Open Meeting will be held on 11 September 2014 at the AHVLA, New Haw, Surrey.
+The VRC Open Meeting was held on 11 September 2014 at the AHVLA, New Haw, Surrey.

 E-mail: VRC Secretariat